Debriefing questions regarding the sharing of flows, asynchronous execution, and connector creation

 Sharing a cloud flow to an external organization requires one to download the desktop flow via the solutions center, and re-import it within the new environment.
 The same rules stated for the cloud flow carry over for desktop as well.

 Cloud flows are executed in an asynchronous fashion by default, meaning they are not subject to another being completed before moving to the next.
 The execution will happen the minute the trigger is received.
-To verify, please see below (Click
+To verify, please see below (Click if viewing pdf version).

 To verify the flows are asynchronous in the cloud, I created a simple workflow that would send a teams notification once something was added to SharePoint.
 I then added 5 items back to back and refreshed the flow to view its execution.
 At 45 seconds you’ll notice that all flows are executing at the same time, instead of one saying “Complete” before moving to the next.
 This verifies that they’re executing at the same time.